MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

 `gsskrb5` must be in use by both the client and server to complete an SSO connection through the gateway.
 The Common Crypto Library (sapcrypto) isn't currently supported.

-1. Download `gsskrb5/gx64krb5` from [SAP Note 2115486](https://launchpad.support.sap.com/) (SAP s-user required).
+1. Download `gsskrb5` - `gx64krb5` from [SAP Note 2115486](https://launchpad.support.sap.com/) (SAP s-user required).
 Ensure you have at least version 1.0.11.x of gsskrb5.dll and gx64krb5.dll.

-1. Put the library in a location on your gateway machine that is accessible by your gateway instance (and also by the SAP GUI if you want to test the SSO connection by using SAP GUI Logon).
+1. Put the library in a location on your gateway machine that is accessible by your gateway instance (and also by the SAP GUI if you want to test the SSO connection by using SAP Logon).

 1. Put another copy on your SAP BW server machine in a location accessible by the SAP BW server.